JustArchiNET/Madness/README.md

 using System.IO;
 using System.Threading.Tasks;

-namespace ArchiSteamFarm.Web.Responses {
+namespace ThisIsMadness {
-	public static class Madness {
+	public static class ThisIsSparta {
-		public static async Task Test() {
+		public static async Task Scream() {
 			MemoryStream stream = new MemoryStream();

-			// Wow, this compiles now, but .NET Framework doesn't even know crap about `IAsyncDisposable`!
+			// Wow, this compiles now, but .NET Framework doesn't can't into `IAsyncDisposable`!
-			// HOW IS THIS POSSIBLE, IS THIS MADNESS ☠️ await stream.DisposeAsync().ConfigureAwait(false);
+			// HOW IS THIS POSSIBLE, THIS IS MADNESS ☠️ await stream.DisposeAsync().ConfigureAwait(false);
 		}
 	}